ShadowTinker/MF-GSLAE/README.md

-# Implement of kdd2023 submission titled MF-GSLAE: A Multi-Factor User Representation Learning Framework for Dual-Target Cross-Domain Recommendation
+# Implement of TOIS submission

 Our model file is in `recbole_cdr/model/cross_domain_recommender/mfgslae.py`